 Our project engineers knew they would have to reverse engineer the mold.
 With no design prints and only the part to go off of, our team was essentially re-creating a production part from nothing.
-As part of the reverse engineering process, CT scanning of the part offered the necessary insight to create a CAD design that was used to re-create the mold.
-This fast, and nondestructive approach also helped identify design issues and ensured highly accurate measurements.
+We used CT scanning, a reverse engineering process, to gather the necessary insight to create a CAD design.
+From that CAD design, we were able to re-create the mold.